Human Rights

 In this sense, Copel has guidelines in its regulations, promotes actions with its stakeholders and produces specific materials, according to the risks and opportunities it identifies.
 The Company is also represented in the Human Rights Work Group of the Global Compact Network Brazil, which allows for the sharing of experiences with other companies and keeps it updated regarding the best Sustainability practices.

-To learn more about the initiatives and results, access the Human Rights Program and the Company’s Integrated Reports.
+To learn more about the initiatives and results, access the Company’s Integrated Reports.

 To report human rights violations at Copel and its partners and suppliers, access the Reporting Channel.